Time value of time: Create more time in the future by investing it now

 On the other hand, someone that prioritized starting a new family earlier, might be envying those that pushed for career growth instead, or feel left behind.
 Since the investment amount into career is different, the return in career growth will necessarily be different, ceteris paribus.
 Because one unit of investment can only be used for one pursuit at a time, it causes the situation where the grass is always greener on the other side.

 My choice is to accept that I can’t always have it all, and avoid irrational comparison to others.
 It’s proven to be much more fulfilling in the long run - I choose to invest in a new pursuit according to my own timeline, and not society’s.
-After all, my time is limited, and once I decide on a priority, the time investment will be locked in.
+After all, my time is limited, so once I decide on a priority, the time investment will be locked in.

 Time value of time doesn’t work if you pull out your investment